 There are several benefits to eating this fruit.
 Here are some of them:

-Boosts immunity: Because papaya boasts of a high quantity of Vitamin C, it helps in building the baby's immune system.
+Because papaya boasts of a high quantity of Vitamin C, it helps in building the baby's immune system.
 Babies are often prone to colds and coughs and foods rich in vitamin C, like papaya, help prevent them from falling sick often and make them stronger as well.

-Improves eye and skin health: Vitamin A is also known to be good for the eyes.
+Vitamin A is also known to be good for the eyes.
 Papaya helps in preventing eye illnesses and boosts good eyesight.
 The fruit is also known to improve skin and hair health because it contains Vitamin A.

-Prevents anemia: Papaya is rich in iron, which helps in increasing the red blood cell count.
+Papaya is rich in iron, which helps in increasing the red blood cell count.
 In the early years, it's crucial to give a child iron-rich foods to build her hemoglobin count and prevent health conditions like anemia.

-Helps in digestion: One of the advantages of giving papaya to your baby is it helps in digestion.
+One of the advantages of giving papaya to your baby is it helps in digestion.
 This is because of the presence of the enzyme papain which assists in the digestion of food.
 If the fruit suits your baby, try to give it to him in small quantities regularly.

 Papaya can be introduced to a baby early on, but only after he is able to digest semi-solid foods like mashed bananas.
 You can introduce papaya to your baby when he is around 7 or 8 months old.
 Start by giving him small quantities to see if he has an allergic reaction to it.
 If not, you can add the fruit to his diet in measured quantities regularly.

-Papaya leaf juice has been known to have medicinal properties.
+The papaya leaf juice has been known to have medicinal properties.
 It is especially effective in increasing the platelet count which is affected when an individual contracts dengue fever.
 According to a study by BK Srikanth et al, published by Pediatric Health, Medicine and Therapeutics (2019) Carica papaya leaf extract was shown to 'significantly increase the mean platelet count in thrombocytopenia associated with dengue fever in pediatric subjects'.
 The syrup was also well tolerated by them.